Adem-S/Dev-Full-Stack_P3_082023/README.md

    CREATE DATABASE yourdatabase;
 ```

-- Create a MySQL user and grant privileges to the database.
+- Create a mySQL user and grant privileges to the database.
 Replace youruser and yourpassword with your preferred username and password.

 ```
    CREATE USER 'youruser'@'localhost' IDENTIFIED BY 'yourpassword';